-The Amador Valley High School Robotics Club has constructed an autonomous underwater vehicle named Barracuda Mark XI for the 15th RoboSub Competition.
+The Amador Valley High School Robotics Club has constructed an autonomous underwater vehicle named Barracuda Mark XIII for the 17th RoboSub Competition.

 This section provides a brief overview of Barracuda’s mechanical, electrical, and software systems.
 For in-depth coverage, please see the journal paper.